-Requirements: You must obtain a certification in order to work as a rope access technician.
+Requirements: You must obtain a certification to work as a rope access technician.
 Such certifications can be issued by The International Rope Access Trade Association (IRATA) and the Society of Professional Rope Access Technicians.

 More information: IRATA International

 While it will allow you to enjoy an incredible city view, being suspended so high up for long hours means you’ll need to have nerves of steel to do this job.
 High-rise windows cleaners are responsible for washing windows and glass surfaces in residential and commercial buildings.
-Depending on the working methods, window cleaning can be carried out using scaffolding, aerial work platform or rope access.
+Depending on the working methods, window cleaning can be carried out using scaffolding, aerial work platform, or rope access.

 Average salary: $17.50 per hour (average)

 Requirements: You can’t start working before completing the training on the usage of high-rise equipment and safety procedures.
 And in the case of rope access window cleaning, additional certification may be necessary.